Prepare yourself for Cancer Surgery

-- In icon we covered Italian Breast cancer reseach (Dr Romano Demicheli) which looked at women having mastechtomies at the Milan Cancer Institute.
+- In icon we covered Italian Breast cancer research (Dr Romano Demicheli) which looked at women having mastectomies at the Milan Cancer Institute.
 The conclusion made was that some women relapsed quickly and the surgery had created biochemical changes promoting cancer cell and blood supply growth, increasing tumour growth.

 - One process seems to be that cancer cells need to stick together to form tumours (that you can see), and they need to stick to other tissues to spread round the body.
 And surgery can free cancer cells to roam, and seems to increase the stickiness.
 Life Extension Magazine stated that modified citrus pectin can negate this stickiness.
 Another protector is the common over-the-counter medicine Cimetidine or Tagamet - used for indigestion and stomach/duodenal ulcers - click here to read more about Cimetidine.
 It inhibits histamine action*; and histamines are the very chemicals that help stick cancer cells together!
 It´s a very useful side-effect from a very cheap and out-of-patent drug!